bitcoinkook/trash-is-cash/README.md

 4. Replace `hero.png` with your own image
 5. Adjust intro text and Lightning address to your context
 6. Enable GitHub Pages on your fork
-7. Post your first outing on Nostr with the `#TrashIsCash` hashtag
+7. Post your first outing on Nostr with the `#sats4trash` hashtag

 You don't need to be doing beach cleanups specifically.
 The protocol works for any honest, physical, repeatable action that can be documented and published on Nostr.